hamzahmed05/SolidityDev/README.txt

-#Shared Wallet
+# Shared Wallet
-The shared wallet can be found in contracts ->
+The shared wallet can be found in contracts/SharedWallet.sol.
+It also incorporates the Allowance.sol file.
 REMIX EXAMPLE PROJECT

 Remix example project is present when Remix loads very first time or there are no files existing in the File Explorer.